 Gisgraphy is based on Maven 2; you simply need to be familiar with it.
 To ease the build, a dedicated Maven repository is available.
 You have to Install PostgreSQL, PostGIS, and set up a Gisgraphy database as you would do for a common Gisgraphy installation.
 Then run:

 mvn clean test

 IDE / Eclipse

-- Go to File-> New-> Project from SVN
+- Go to File-> New-> Project from GIT

-- Then create a new location repository with the source repository link you can find on the checkout page
+- Then create a new location repository with the source repository https://github.com/gisgraphy/gisgraphy

 - Once it is checked out, open a command line and run a "mvn eclipse:clean eclipse:eclipse"